Kanyapur Polytechnic

 Kanyapur Polytechnic is a technical school located in the city of Asansol, Paschim Bardhaman district, West Bengal, India.
-It is affiliated with the West Bengal State Council of Technical Education (WBSCTE), and approved by the All India Council For Technical Education (AICTE).
+It is affiliated with the West Bengal State Council of Technical and Vocational Education and Skill Development (WBSCTVESD), and approved by the All India Council For Technical Education (AICTE).
 It provides diploma-level technical education to its students.

 The foundation stone of this institute was laid in the year 1962 by the industrialist Late Shri Sudhir Kumar Sen in the outskirts of Asansol.
 Shri Sudhir Kumar Sen was also the founder of the cycle manufacturing factory popularly known as Raleigh Cycle.
 Later with the aim of imparting education among the children of this locality, Shri Sen established Kanyapur Education Society under the umbrella of which a technical education institute was established on 16 July 1965 named as Sudhir Sen Polytechnic.
 At that time a three-year diploma course of Mechanical Engineering and Electrical Engineering was stated.
 After a few years this institute offered a four-year Licensing course in Mechanical Engineering (LME) and Electrical Engineering (LEE).

 Thirteen years after its inception this polytechnic was taken over by Government of West Bengal on 17 May 1979.
 Since then this technical institute's name has been Kanyapur Polytechnic.
 Honourable Shri B. Bari was the first principal of the polytechnic after the government takeover.
 A diploma course in Computer Science & Technology was started in 2007.
 At present this polytechnic offers a three-year diploma course in Mechanical Engineering (DME), Electrical Engineering (DEE) and Computer Science & Technology (DCST).